thatlarrypearson/telemetry-obd-log-to-csv/README.md

 ### NMEA Sample Log Output

 In the sample output below, the format has been modified for readability.
+Below, the ```<LF>``` refers to Linux line feed and is used as a record terminator.

 ```bash
 $ cd teleletry-gps/data